Oatmeal Payasam | Steel Cut Oats And Coconut Milk Kheer

 I could not find any difference in the flavor of the kheer because of the addition of coconut oil.
 One thing that I can say is that it increased the flavor of the coconut a bit more, which I sort of enjoyed.

-If you are someone suffering from Celiac disease or gluten intolerance, make sure you buy the oats that is certified gluten free.
-The problem with general oats is that they are grown right next to wheat farm and hence chances of cross contamination is high.
+If you are someone suffering from Celiac disease or gluten intolerance, make sure you buy oats that are certified gluten-free.
+The problem with general oats is that they are grown right next to a wheat farm and hence chances of cross-contamination is high.

-If they are certified gluten free, then it means that they are grown completely in a safe environment, free from any contamination.
-Use good quality jaggery / palm sugar to make the payasam for the best flavor.
-Palm jaggery has a very earthy flavor that is something that I enjoy in my desserts.
+If they are certified gluten-free, then it means that they are grown completely in a safe environment, free from any contamination.
+Use good quality jaggery/palm sugar to make the payasam for the best flavor.
+Palm jaggery has a very earthy flavor which is something that I enjoy in my desserts.

 If you do not have access to jaggery, use brown sugar instead.
-I used instant pot to cook my steel cut oats.
-Ever since I have started using my Instant Pot, cooking has become sort of hands free for me.
-Steel cut oats needs a good 20 minutes on stove top with occasional stirring.
+I used an instant pot to cook my steel-cut oats.
+Ever since I started using my Instant Pot, cooking has become sort of hands-free for me.
+Steel-cut oats need a good 20 minutes on the stove top with occasional stirring.
 In the IP, I don't have to stand next to it and stir.

 Preparation time - 10 minutes